ibis-project/ibis/docs/how_to/memtable-join.md

     11         3  2021-07-12          NaN          e3
 ```

-Note that the return result of the `join` is a TableExpression and that `execute` returns a pandas DataFrame.
+Note that the return result of the `join` is a TableExpression and that `to_pandas` returns a pandas DataFrame.